Advice on Keeping What is Yours from a Divorce Attorney in Belleville, Illinois

 Not all property and assets amassed during a marriage are eligible for division in a divorce case.
 Non-marital items include property that is included in a prenuptial agreement, property that someone owns prior to the marriage, inheritance or gifts given to either party by a third person.
 In some cases, non-marital property can transition into marital property when it is combined with the other spouse’s property and/or assets.
 For example, money given as a gift to one spouse may stay separate if the spouse leaves it solely in his or her name and does not combine it with other marital funds.

 Getting through the divorce process

 The challenges of going through the divorce process in Illinois are numerous.
-It may be helpful to seek assistance from a family law attorney who has experience handling these types of cases.
-Not only do lawyers often help to simplify the divorce process, but they may be able to help ensure your rights are being upheld in court.
+It may be helpful to seek assistance from a family law attorney in St. Clair County who has experience handling these types of cases.
+Not only do divorce attorneys often help to simplify the divorce process, but they may be able to help ensure your rights are being upheld in court.